Joy Bryant

 Joy Bryant (born October 18, 1974) is an American actress, businesswoman and fashion model.
 She has appeared in numerous films and television since beginning her acting career in 2001.
 She has received two NAACP Image Award nominations, and one Screen Actors Guild Award nomination.

 Bryant began her career as a fashion model, appearing in advertisements for Ralph Lauren, Tommy Hilfiger, Gap, and Victoria's Secret.
 She made her film debut in 2001's Carmen: A Hip Hopera.
 Bryant had her breakthrough after being cast by Denzel Washington in his biographical drama film Antwone Fisher (2002), in which she played a U.S. Navy sailor.
 This was followed by a recurring guest role on the NBC series ER.
 Her subsequent film credits include Spider-Man 2 (2004), the horror film The Skeleton Key and the drama Get Rich or Die Tryin' (both 2005), and the historical drama Bobby (2006).

-In 2010, Bryant was cast in the role of Jasmine Trussell in the NBC family drama Parenthood, a role she portrayed for the series' entire six seasons before its finale in 2015.
+In 2010, Bryant was cast in the role of Jasmine Trussell in the NBC family drama series Parenthood, a role she portrayed for the series' entire six seasons before its finale in 2015.
+Bryant hosted her own action talk show Across the Board with Joy Bryant (2012–2014), which saw her interviewing celebrity guests.
 She has also appeared on television in guest roles on the series Girls (2017) and Ballers (2018).

 Early life

-Bryant was born on October 18, 1974 in the Bronx, New York to Joyce Bryant.
+Bryant was born on October 18, 1974, in the Bronx, New York to Joyce Bryant.
 She was raised by her grandmother, who helped support her on welfare.
 She started dancing at age three.
 Bryant would later reveal that she was conceived from a sexual assault against her mother, who was fifteen years old at the time of her birth, by an older adult male.
 Bryant stated: "[My mother] gave birth to me, not in love but in shame, after hiding her pregnancy from my grandmother for six months."

 She described herself as a "nerd" growing up: "I read encyclopedias all day and watched TV.
 My grandmother, who raised me, emphasized the importance of education.
 For me it was about being self-sufficient and using my brain."
 While living in the Bronx, she graduated from CJHS 145x and was a member of the Fieldston Enrichment Program, an elite high school preparatory program.
 Bryant is a graduate of Westminster School, a boarding school in Simsbury, Connecticut.
+She studied Latin for a number of years in high school and was the president of the Latin club.

 After graduating from Westminster, Bryant was a gifted student and earned a scholarship to Yale University, where she studied for two years before dropping out to pursue a modeling career.
 Bryant's grandmother died during her freshman year at Yale, which made her lose interest in studying, saying "I lost my biggest cheerleader, my rock.
 Being 'smart' didn’t matter to me anymore."
+She later completed her degree and graduated from Yale.